rjfmachado/devcontainer-features/README.md

 ## Usage

 All the latest versions are installed by default.
-You can pin a specific version or specify latest or none if you wish to have the latest or skip the installation of any specific cli.
+You can pin a specific version or specify latest or none if you wish to have the latest version or skip the installation of any specific cli.
 Please see below for an example:

 ```
 "features": {